Opinion: Ukraine's Zelenskiy is a servant of Donald Trump | The China Post

 Ukrainian President Volodymyr Zelenskiy’s party is called Servant of the People — and quite aptly so, as Zelenskiy and his party have vowed to work hard for the people.
 But, judging by the recently released memo of a phone call between US President Donald Trump and Zelenskiy, the Ukrainian leader is also readily at the service of his US counterpart.

-Zelenskiy’s flattery and sycophancy towards the US president were clearly aimed at securing US-Ukrainian cooperation at any cost.
+Zelenskiy’s flattery and sycophancy toward the US president were clearly aimed at securing US-Ukrainian cooperation at any cost.
 The memo illustrating the confidential conversation between both leaders on July 25 is quite revealing.

 The notes were published after Trump came under intense domestic pressure to do so.
 Now, the world can read how Trump urged his Ukrainian counterpart to dig up dirt on one of his biggest political rivals at home in the run-up to the 2020 presidential elections: Democrat Senator and former Vice President Joe Biden.